You are viewing documentation for a previous version of this software.

 Now that you've got the SDK set up, there are two more pieces you need to actually generate code.

 The first is the GraphQL Schema, which you can generally get from your server or from Apollo Studio Sandbox.
 This is a list of all of the possible queries and data types that are available to you from your server.
-The schema can be thought of as a of what it's possible to ask for.
+The schema can be thought of as a contract of what it's possible to ask for.

 The most basic way to think about this is the following equation: